RJVisee44/Detector-Assisted-Tracking/README.md

 This repository introduces Detector-Assisted Tracking: a simple yet efficient and accurate combination between You Only Look Once (YOLO) version 2 (YOLOv2) and OpenCV online trackers (Median Flow (MF), Kernelized Correlation Filter (KCF), Multiple Instance Learning (MIL), Online Boosting (OLB)).

 Paper can be found: http://arxiv.org/abs/1908.10406
- -> Submitted to IEEE TBME

  DAT.py can track one object at a time.
 In this case, it can detect either the left or right hand.
-Changing to different objects is as easy as retraining YOLOv2 (See Step 1 repository).
-Future work consists of extending to multi-object tracking.
+Changing to different objects is as easy as retraining YOLOv2 (See Step 1 [repository](https://github.com/AlexeyAB/darknet)).

  DAT_multi.py can track both the left and right hand at the same time.
 There is a slight decrease in accuracy but large decrease in speed.